This page is being updated

 If you are applying for a Union authorisation, i.e. an authorisation involving more than one Member State, submit the application in the EU’s Customs Decisions Service.
 The Union authorisation requires, among other things, consent from the Member States involved as well as a functioning system for exchange of information between the holder of the authorisation and the different Member States.

-When the goods are re-imported to the Union after outward processing, the customs duties and taxes are determined using the so-called value-added method.
-This means that the processing costs incurred outside the Union as well as certain other costs are included in the customs value of the goods and in the taxable amount for VAT.
+When goods are re-imported to the Union after outward processing, customs duties and taxes are determined using the so-called value-added method.
+This means that the customs value of the goods and the taxable amount for VAT includes the processing and repair costs incurred outside the Union, materials added outside the Union, import freight costs, as well as certain other costs.

 Please note that the basis for calculation of the customs value has not changed, even though the field names and codes have changed in connection with the customs declaration reform.
 Transaction price refers to the total amount invoiced for processing or repairs.

-The instructions on this page also apply to declarations for goods that are returned after repair.
+The below instructions also apply to declarations for goods that are returned after repair.

-• Please note: Do not provide royalties and licence costs, if the repair is subject to a charge.
+• Indicate any royalties and licence fees relating to the goods with the code “AI – Royalties and licence fees”.
+Please note: Do not provide royalties and licence fees if the repair is subject to a charge.

 Other things to note